A Look at Tying Strategic Planning to Nonprofits

 Smith further divides strategies into proactive and reactive.
 A proactive strategy allows an organization to start and offer its communications on its own timetable.
-It’s everything from generating publicity to spreading germane news, to being transparent about goings on in the organization, to addressing crises even before they hit the press.
+It’s everything from generating publicity to spreading germane news, to being transparent about goings on in the organization.
+It even covers addressing crises before they hit the press.

 A reactive strategy responds directly to external pressures and influences.
-While it can be preemptive action (e. g. addressing crises in their nascent, pre-press stage), it also includes press responses, diversions, corrective behaviors, commiserating, and even strategic inaction.
+It can be preemptive action (e. g. addressing crises in their nascent, pre-press stage).
+Yet it also includes press responses, diversions, corrective behaviors, commiserating, and even strategic inaction.
 Sometimes, it’s best for an organization to wait and see, and maybe even do nothing at all.

 Nonprofits, such as our client, the Institute for Life Science Collaboration, strategize just like for-profit corporations do.
 This even involves funding, as the ILSC needs external fund sources in order to fulfill its missions, both domestically (the Small World Initiative) and abroad (pediatric HIV testing, tracking, and treating in Ghana).

 Social Media Strategies That Not-for-Profits Incorporate and How They Apply to Oour Client

 According to Nah & Saxton (Page 297) “In nonprofit organizations the ultimate strategic goal is fulfillment of a social mission − the creation of public value (e.g., Lewis, 2005).”
 To tie it to Smith, the ILSC and other nonprofits can achieve their social missions by engaging social media both proactively and reactively.